A woman reviews her credit report on her phone.

 How the credit dispute process works

-After you send your dispute, the credit reporting agency will send all your documents to the creditor responsible for the disputed information (also called the “furnisher”).
-If the furnisher agrees that an error happened, then they will update your information.
+After you submit your dispute, the credit reporting agency will send all your documents to the creditor responsible for the disputed information (also called the “furnisher”).
+If the furnisher agrees that an error happened, they will update your information.
 If this happens, the furnisher will notify credit reporting agencies to correct your credit report.

 But, if the furnisher decides the disputed information is correct, the credit reporting agency will let you know within five days.
 After that, the agency can decide not to further investigate your dispute.
 But even if this happens, you can still ask the credit reporting company to include a note in your file explaining the dispute.
 This statement will allow you to explain why you believe the information is inaccurate and will be available to anyone who requests your credit report in the future.
 Moreover, you can also dispute again if you have more information that proves your claim.